Sim Van der Ryn

-Sim Van der Ryn is an American architect.
-He is also a researcher and educator.
-Van der Ryn's professional interest has been applying principles of physical and social ecology to architecture and environmental design.

-Van der Ryn has promoted sustainable design at the community scale and the building-specific scale.
-He has designed single-family and multi-family housing, community facilities, retreat centers and resorts, learning facilities, as well as office and commercial buildings.
+Simon Herman Van der Ryn (né Van der Rijn; March 12, 1935 – October 19, 2024) was a Dutch-born American architect, researcher and educator.
+Van der Ryn's professional interest was applying principles of physical and social ecology to architecture and environmental design.
+He promoted sustainable design at the community scale and the building-specific scale.
+He designed single-family and multi-family housing, community facilities, retreat centers and resorts, learning facilities, as well as office and commercial buildings.

 Biography

-Van der Ryn was appointed California State Architect in the administration of Governor Jerry Brown in the late 1970s.
-Van der Ryn was in the architecture faculty at the University of California, Berkeley.
-He lives in California.